Hürthle cell

-A Hürthle cell is a cell in the thyroid that is often associated with Hashimoto's thyroiditis as well as benign and malignant tumors (Hürthle cell adenoma and Hürthle cell carcinoma, formerly considered a subtype of follicular thyroid cancer).
-This version is a relatively rare form of differentiated thyroid cancer, accounting for only 3-10% of all differentiated thyroid cancers.
+A Hürthle cell is a transformed (metaplasia) thyroid follicular cell with "enlarged mitochondria and enlarged round nuclei with prominent nucleoli", resulting in eosinophilia in the cytoplasm.

 Oncocytes in the thyroid are often called Hürthle cells.
-Although the terms oncocyte, oxyphilic cell, and Hürthle cell are used interchangeably, Hürthle cell is used only to indicate cells of thyroid follicular origin.
+Although the terms oncocyte, oxyphil cell, and Hürthle cell are used interchangeably, "Hürthle cell" is used only to indicate cells of thyroid follicular origin.

 Diseases

+While Hurthle cells can occur in healthy thyroid glands, they are often associated with Hashimoto's thyroiditis and Graves' disease.

-Hürthle cell neoplasms can be separated into Hürthle cell adenomas and carcinomas, which are respectively benign and malignant tumors arising from the follicular epithelium of the thyroid gland.
+Hürthle cell neoplasms can be separated into Hürthle cell adenomas (benign tumours) and carcinomas (malignant tumours) arising from the follicular epithelium of the thyroid gland.
+The latter is a relatively rare form of differentiated thyroid cancer, accounting for only 3-10% of all differentiated thyroid cancers, and was formerly considered a subtype of follicular thyroid cancer.
 The mitochondrial DNA of Hürthle cell carcinoma contain somatic mutations.
 Hürthle cell carcinomas consists of at least 75% Hürthle cells.
-Chronic lymphocytic thyroiditis or Hashimoto's thyroiditis, along with cases of long-standing Graves' disease, show Hürthle cells present.

 Diagnosis

 Hürthle cell adenomas are most likely diagnosed much more frequently than Hürthle cell carcinomas.
-The female to male ratio for Hurthle cell adenomas is 8:1, while the ratio is 2:1 for the malignant version.
-Hürthle cell cancer tends to occur in older patients.
-The median age at diagnosis for Hürthle cell carcinomas is approximately 61 years old.

 Typically a painless thyroid mass is found in patients with this type of cancer.
 As expected, patients with carcinoma usually present larger tumors than patients with adenoma.
 Rarely, the cancer can spread to the lymph nodes.
 On few occasions, patients with Hürthle cell carcinoma have distant metastases in the lungs or surrounding bones.

 Hürthle cell neoplasms are somewhat difficult to differentiate between being benign or malignant.
-Since the size and growth pattern of the tumor cannot be used to determine malignancy, although larger tumors have higher incidence of malignancy, Hürthle cell adenomas and carcinomas have to be separated by the presence, in the case of carcinomas, or absence, in the case of adenomas, of both capsular invasion and vascular invasion.
+Since the size and growth pattern of the tumor cannot be used to determine malignancy, although larger tumors have higher incidence of malignancy, Hürthle cell adenomas and carcinomas have to be separated by the presence of both capsular invasion and vascular invasion in the case of carcinomas, or their absence in the case of adenomas.
 Tumors displaying only capsular invasion tend to behave less aggressively than those with vascular invasion.

 Hürthle cell carcinomas are characterized as either minimally invasive or widely invasive tumors.
 While the minimally invasive or encapsulated carcinoma is fully surrounded by a fibrous capsule, the widely invasive carcinoma shows extensive area of both capsular and vascular invasion with the leftover capsule typically difficult to identify.
 Classification is important since widely invasive tumors can have outcomes with a 55% mortality rate.

+The female to male ratio for Hurthle cell adenomas is 8:1, while the ratio is 2:1 for the malignant version.

+Hürthle cell cancer tends to occur in older patients.
+The median age at diagnosis for Hürthle cell carcinomas is approximately 61 years old.